kdoore/1335GitBook/recursion.md

 ![](Screenshot 2016-01-20 15.00.39.png)

 From the above image we can see that the println statement within the factorial function that is located before the function calls itself gets printed in the order that the functions are called.
 However, we can see that once we reach the base case, then the order changes.
 As each function is completing it's calculation, it prints the end of factorial statement and then returns that value to the calling instance of the function.
 So when we design recursive functions, the order of statements: before or after the recursive call has a large impact on the ordering of when the code is actually executed.

-###Guidelines for Writing Recursive Functions
-When writing recursive functions there are several factors to consider:
-1. Identify the base-case or stopping condition
-2. Insure that the variable that controls the stopping condition will be modified in the recursive function so that it will eventually reach the stopping condition.
-3. Locate the conditional test for the stopping condition before the recursive call to prevent the recursive call from occuring when the stopping condition has been met.
-4. Determine whether the function task should be performed before or after the recursive call.
-5. Insure that input parameters to the recursive function provide all information needed at each step, and be careful when modifying values passed as arguments.
-6. Be aware that each instance of a recursive function call causes a unique instance of the function's code to be placed on the `call-stack`, this can potentially cause stack-overflow errors if the program runs out of available program-execution memory space.

 #Additional Examples of Recursion using Processing